Baobear520/Baobear520/README.md

   **Parsers/web scrapers**
   - [Mock User Data Generator](https://github.com/Baobear520/AvitoParser)

-    A script for generating mock-user data ...
+    The project is a part of the app that scores clients' financial credibility using ML and CV.

+    It generates mock-users with personal credentials, assigns property objects (*real estate, cars, electronics*) using data from Avito API or CSV files, and stores the information in a Postgres database.
+The service also downloads property images, saves them in a storage bucket, and processes them with CV models (currently under development).
+    (Python, Selenium, pandas, csv, asyncio, aiohttp, aiofiles, asyncpg, PostgrSQL, MinIO, Docker)

     Also includes:

-    - A framework for extracting large datasets from Avito API and saving them in a CSV-file or a Postgres database;
+    - A framework for extracting large datasets from Avito API and saving them in a CSV file or a Postgres database;

     - A framework for downloading images of the items fetched from  AvitoAPI and saving them locally on a hard drive, in a CSV -file, database, or remotely in a storage bucket;

   - [Saksoff5th.com e-commerce data scraper](https://github.com/Baobear520/Saksoff5th.com_data_scraper)

-    A web scraping application designed to extract large datasets from (saksoff5th.com) using parallel multi-threading and asynchronous HTTP requests and to store obtained data in a database (Python, Selenium, threading, asyncio, aiohttp, aiofiles, SQLite).
+    A web scraping application designed to extract large datasets from https://saksoff5th.com using parallel multi-threading and asynchronous HTTP requests and to store obtained data in a database.
+    (Python, Selenium, threading, asyncio, aiohttp, aiofiles, SQLite).

+    Also includes:

+    A framework for testing, filtering out and saving valid proxies that can be used for scraping.

   - [Book Scraper](https://github.com/Baobear520/Book-Scraper)